claracruet/PCIL_selection_pipeline/Region_to_PCIL.md

 # 5. Select PCIL (+)

-Search for PCIL (+) within families expected to segregate for the PCV:
+Search for PCIL (+) that have an introgression including our region

 ```r
 # running pcil_pos